SKI, STAY AT MT HOOD’S HISTORIC TIMBERLINE LODGE

 At 6,000 feet above sea level sits a WPA-built National Historic Landmark Hotel amidst mind-blowing Alpine scenery, complete with year-round skiing on the 11,000 feet high Mt.
 Hood.
 The hotel has its own non-profit lodge preservationthat raises money to keep local artisans trained and available to make repairs on the quality handmade furnishings and finishes that were built in the 1930’s.

 Built by hand in 1936, as part of the Country’s Public Works Program, the quintessential lodge features a small museum, which showcases the lodge’s history that is filled with handcrafted metal work, woven-leather and log furniture, and an iconic lodge fireplace.
-Aside from Teddy Roosevelt's famous visit to the Lodge, Timberline's other claim to fame is that it was the film The Shining.
+Aside from Teddy Roosevelt's famous visit to the Lodge, Timberline's other claim to fame is that it was the setting for the 1980 horror film The Shining.
 That is probably why there is a yearly horror convention that takes place at the lodge each summer.

 IF YOU GO